thisisamardeep/portfolio/_posts/2022-03-21-what-is-ebo.md

 convert from has-a relationship to is-a relationship (provided we dont break

-or expose any other functionality or break abi or api).So when we say EBO it
+or expose any other functionality or break our abi or api).So when we say

-means we optimize for the total space used by a derived class when it inherits
+EBO it means we optimize for the total space used by a derived class when it inherits

 from a version of base class which does not have any data member.

 Since we will use sizeof to show that we have optimized for space we need to use

-#pragma pack(1) so pack the elements together so that we can prove our point.
+#pragma pack(1) so  we pack the elements together so  we can prove our point.

 We have 2 derived classes and they have data members of type Base_has_a_version1